 What is unrestricted submarine warfare?

-Unrestricted submarine warfare is a naval strategy employed in World War I by the Central Powers, made up of Germany and Austria-Hungary.
-It involved the use of submarines to sink any and all ships, regardless of their nationality.
+Unrestricted submarine warfare is a naval strategy employed in World War I by the Central Powers, comprised of Germany and Austria-Hungary.
+It involved using submarines to sink any ships, regardless of their nationality.
 This was a direct violation of international law at the time.

 What is a Submarine?